What is a Management Buyout (MBO)?

-What is a management buyout and how do I finance one?
+What is a management buyout and how do you finance one?

-A management buyout or MBO is a process of purchasing all or part of a company by its existing management team, usually with the help of external financing.
-The management team will take full control and ownership of the business, allowing the owners to either move on to new ventures or retire, leaving the company in the safe hands of a business-knowledgeable management team.
+A management buyout (MBO) is when a company’s existing management team purchases all or part of the business.
+This is usually done with the help of external financing.
+This allows the management team to take full control and ownership of the business, allowing the current owners to exit, either to pursue new ventures or retire.

-An MBO can be a complex and lengthy process, taking up to 6 months to complete and can require the input of lawyers, analysts, and accountants, as well as the support of funders, lenders and possibly equity investors.
+The MBO process can be a complex and lengthy, often taking up to 6 months to complete.
+It usually requires the involvement of lawyers, accountants, funders, lenders and sometimes equity investors.

-These 2 processes are very similar as in they both involve the existing management team within a business buying all or part of the business from the current owners, however, a leveraged buyout involves the selling of the company’s existing assets or pledging them as capital to raise some or all of the purchase cash.
+An LBO and a MBO are very similar as they both involve the existing management team within a business buying all or part of the company from its current owners However, a leveraged buyout usually involves the selling of the company’s existing assets, or pledging them as capital to raise all or some of the working-capital required for the purchase.

 This is also known as asset finance, where the buyout team leverages the value of assets such as machinery or property to borrow money to buy the business, enabling them with the continued use of the assets but they will make repayments and pay interest, on the assets until the loan is repaid in full.
 This leads us to how you can finance an MBO and the different forms of structured finance available.